JustinMBerry/Portfolio/PowerShell_Skils.md

 ## Projects

-### Time-Sync Script: Wrote a PowerShell script to sync a computers Date/Time to a google time server.
+### Time-Sync Script:
+- Wrote a PowerShell script to sync a computers Date/Time to a google time server.

-### Project 2: [Another PowerShell-related project]
-- Provide details on your contribution, challenges faced, and solutions implemented.
-- Showcase your problem-solving abilities using PowerShell.

-## Certifications

-- **[Certification Name]:** Brief description and date of attainment.

-## Additional Resources

-- List any online courses, tutorials, or books you've used to enhance your PowerShell skills.

----
+### AD Group Removal
+- Wrote a script to remove all users from a specific AD Group.